 Unfortunately, there is no quick answer to this question.
-Heel discomfort is a very common complaint and there are lots of potential causes.
+Heel discomfort is a common complaint with a number of potential causes.
 The pain you feel could vary from throbbing to debilitating depending on the root cause of your heel and arch pain.

 The two most common problems are:

-- Plantar Fasciitis - This is when the thick band of tissue that connects the heel bone to the toes becomes inflamed.
+- Plantar Fasciitis - This is when the thick band of tissue (the plantar fascia) connecting the heel bone to the toes becomes inflamed

-- Achilles Tendonitis - This is when the tendon that connects the calf muscle to the heel bone gets injured.
+- Achilles Tendonitis - Occurs when the tendon that connects the calf muscle to the heel bone (Achilles tendon) gets injured.

 Other, less common, issues include: